 - The government imposes a tax on the exchange of local currency with the other currencies

 What are the Characteristics of Economic Offences?

-There is a certain noticeable characteristic of economic offenses that differentiate the same from the other kind of crimes.
-Following are the characteristics:
+There is a certain noticeable characteristic of economic offenses that differentiates the same from other kinds of crimes.
+The following are the characteristics:

 - An economic offense needs to have the required conduct that is the constituent element of crime and also go through that if any wrongdoing is taking place before the commission or omission of the act.

-- The economic offense can be committed by keeping in mind the intention of causing some kind of material damage, material loss, etc.
+- An economic offense can be committed by keeping in mind the intention of causing some kind of material damage, material loss, etc.

 - Breach of trust, deception, or cheating forms a part of economic offenses.